kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests.md

 # Introduction

-HTTP is a request-response protocol that allows servers to start transmitting a response before the entire HTTP request has been received.
+HTTP {{!HTTP=RFC9110}} is a request-response protocol that allows servers to start transmitting a response before the entire HTTP request has been received.
 Some applications, such as Chunked Oblivious HTTP Messages
 {{?CHUNKED-OHTTP=I-D.ietf-ohai-chunked-ohttp}}, exploit this capability to turn a single HTTP request-response pair into a medium for bi-directional communication, on which multiple application-defined request-response message pairs are exchanged.

 However, this approach is fragile when HTTP intermediaries are involved.
-HTTP intermediaries are not only allowed but are frequently deployed to buffer complete HTTP requests before forwarding them to the backend server.
+HTTP intermediaries are not only allowed but are frequently deployed to buffer complete HTTP requests before forwarding them to the backend server ({{Section 7.6 of HTTP}}).

 Should such a buffering HTTP intermediary be present between the client and the server, the application in question fails to function as intended.
 Upon sending